CpBruceMeena/Golang-NexusPoint/README.md

 ### golang-central (Port: 8080, 50051)
 - Acts as the central service
-- Provides both HTTP (/get-users) and gRPC endpoints
+- Provides both HTTP and gRPC endpoints
-- Serves static user data
+- Serves static user and profile data
 - Implements the UserService gRPC interface
 - Handles concurrent HTTP and gRPC requests